p-ranav/binary_log/README.md

 * Logs messages in a compact binary format
   * Average Latency:
       * ~7 ns for static data
-      * ~20 ns for integers, floats, and doubles
+      * ~20 ns for random integers, floats, and doubles
       * ~130 ns for random 16-byte strings
 * Extracts static information at compile-time
 * Only logs the dynamic parts of the messages at runtime in the hot path